Mechanical Bistability in Kerr-modified Cavity Magnomechanics

-Here we report an experimental observation of bistable mechanical vibration of a YIG sphere in the CMM.
-We show that both the frequency and linewidth of the mechanical mode exhibit a bistable feature as a result of the combined effects of the dispersive magnetostrictive interaction~\cite{Tang,Davis}, the magnon self-Kerr~\cite{YP16,YP21}, and the magnon-phonon cross-Kerr nonlinearities.
-Three different kinds of nonlinearities are simultaneously activated by applying a strong drive field on the YIG sphere, owing to the rich nonlinear interactions among excitations in YIG.
-Their respective contributions to the mechanical frequency and linewidth, which exhibit a bistable feature, are analysed and distinguished.
-Our work studies rich and delicate nonlinear effects in the Kerr-modified CMM, which offers a compact platform for studying the interplay among distinctly different nonlinearities.
-The combination of the magnetostriction and Kerr-type nonlinearities reveals a new mechanism for achieving mechanical bistability.
+{In this Letter}, we report an experimental observation of bistable mechanical vibration of a YIG sphere in the CMM.
+We show that both the frequency and linewidth of the mechanical mode exhibit a bistable feature as a result of the combined effects of the {radiation-pressure-like} magnetostrictive interaction~\cite{Tang,Davis}, the magnon self-Kerr~\cite{YP16,YP21}, and the magnon-phonon cross-Kerr nonlinearities.
+Three different kinds of nonlinearities are simultaneously activated by applying a strong drive field on the YIG sphere.
+Their respective contributions to the mechanical frequency and linewidth are discussed.